vaishak-iiitb/class-schedule/README.md

-# Schedule Management System
+# Timetable Scheduling System

 ## About the Project

-The **Schedule Management System** is a command-line interface (CLI)-based tool designed to automate the generation of academic and exam timetables for educational institutions.
+The **Timetable Scheduling System** is a command-line interface (CLI)-based tool designed to automate the generation of academic and exam timetables for educational institutions.
 The system addresses challenges associated with manual scheduling, such as conflicting time slots, room allocation, and faculty availability.
 By leveraging file input and output operations, it ensures efficient scheduling and exports the final timetables in CSV format for seamless integration.